-This guide will help you install a basic dapp built on top of the shardus network.
-It'll walk you through installation, starting and stopping both single and multiple node networks, and interacting with the dapp.
+This guide will help you install a basic dApp built on top of the Shardus network.
+It'll walk you through installing, starting, and stopping both single and multiple node networks, and interacting with the dApp.

 Start by cloning

 Make sure that you have the correct node version which is

 Now that the correct node version is satisfied, go ahead and play with

 cd hello-shardus npm install # OR: yarn install

 monitor-server, and your

 npm start # OR: yarn start

 npm run client client$ help Commands: help [command...]
 Provides help for a given command. exit Exits application. state Queries the network via a GET request to /state. set state <state> <account> Injects a tx into the network via a POST request to /inject.
 Whatever account name you give it, this client will hash that to create a 32 byte hex string suitable for the server to use as an account address.

 monitor-server, and clean residual run files: